 Mobile Passport Control allows eligible travelers to submit their travel document, photo, and customs declaration information through a free, secure app on their smartphone or other mobile device.
 Per the CBP’s website: “The use of MPC streamlines the traveler’s entry process into the United States by reducing passport control inspection time and overall wait time.”

-Here’s how MPC Works:
+Here’s how MPC works:

 This is straight from the CBP’s website: “After downloading the MPC Application from the Google Play Store or Apple App Store, eligible travelers will be prompted to create a profile with their passport or LPR [Lawful Permanent Resident] card information.”
 They’re both highly rated apps.
 In the Apple app store, it has 4.9 rating with over 214.5K reviews.
 In the Google Play store, it has 4.8 rating with over 45.7K reviews.